June 29. Today's Birthdays

 NAMES

-Kainar Olzhai (1958) - writer, laureate of the Prize of the CIS Confederation of Journalists, merited worker of Kazakhstan.
+Kainar Olzhay (1958) is the writer, laureate of the prize of the CIS Journalists’ Confederation, holder of the Kazakh President’s Scholarship, merited figure of Kazakhstan.

-Born in East Kazakhstan region, he is a graduate of the Kazakh State University.
+Born in East Kazakhstan is the graduate of the Al Farabi Kazakh National Univesrity.

-Olzhai authored a number of TV programs as well as the 15-series historic and documentary TV film.
-He also penned some books.
+Aidar Nurmukhanbet (1979) is the Mayor of Talgar town in Almaty region.

+Born in Kapchagai is the graduate of the Konayev University, Kazakh National Agrarian University.

-Azamat Zhyltyrguzov (1986) - Kazakh opera singer (baritone), merited worker of Kazakhstan.
+Azamat Zhelturgyzov (1986) is the Kazakh opera singer, merited figure of Kazakhstan.

-Born in Taldykorgan city, he graduated from the Kazakh National Music Academy.
+Born in Taldykorgan is the graduate of the Kazakh National Music Academy.

-Zhyltyrguzov gave concerts in Russia, Belarus, China, Poland, Japan, South Korea, Saudi Arabia, the UAE, Jordan, the USA, and so on.
-He is the winner of multiple international musical competitions.
+Since 2006 is the soloist at the Astana State Philharmonic Hall, since 2007 is the soloist of the Baisseitova National Opera and Ballet Theatre, head of the art of signing and coral conducting department at the Kazakh National University of Arts.